search icon

 How We Can Help

-From formation and beyond, we can help you stay ahead of your Texas small business’s taxes needs, even at tax time.
-With our ZenBusiness Money App, you can easily send custom invoices, accept credit card and bank transfer payments, and manage your clients from a simple and easy-to-use dashboard.
+From formation and beyond, we can help you stay ahead of your Texas small business’s tax needs, even at tax time.
+With our ZenBusiness Money Pro app, you can easily send custom invoices, track deductions, and accept credit card and bank transfer payments from a simple and easy-to-use dashboard.

-If your business is still in the formation phase, our Texas LLC Formation Services or Corporation Formation Services can help you get started.
+If your business is still in the formation phase, our Texas LLC or corporation formation services can help you get started.

-No matter what point you are at in your business’s lifecycle, we have the tools and services to support you along the way.
+No matter where you are in your business’s lifecycle, we have the tools and services to support you.

 Texas Small Business Tax FAQs

-• Texas businesses don’t have to pay a franchise tax unless their gross receipts exceed $1,180,000.
+• Texas businesses don’t have to pay a franchise tax unless their gross receipts exceed $2.47 million.
 However, if you have employees, your business will have to pay unemployment insurance taxes.
 Also, if you sell goods, you may have to pay a sales tax.

 • There is no average tax rate in Texas since it doesn’t have a traditional corporate income tax.
 In addition, the franchise tax allows for several different tax elections, which can adjust the rate and the amount taxed.